ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

+#### DISCLAIMERS

+Security Onion 14.04 is still considered ALPHA!

+* This isn't considered *stable*, it's not even *beta* yet, this is *ALPHA* software.

+* All testing should be done in sacrificial VMs.

+* Don't even think of getting this anywhere near your production sensors yet.

+* If you test on any kind of production system and it breaks, you get to keep both pieces!

 #### PRE-UPGRADE NOTES

 The upgrade process will take anywhere from 30 minutes to over an hour, depending on the speed of your server hardware and Internet connection.
 Please plan accordingly.